Diamko94/rentals1/Rental_flow.md

 ### Full Return

-All Units returned, no active Repairticked extists → Order is Closed
+All Units returned, no active RepairTicket extists → Order is Closed

 ### Order PartiallyClosed

 If at least on Unit.status = Repair per Order:

-- Units with status Repair → Line-items active Repair_ticked
+- Units with status Repair → Line-items active RepairTicket
 - Other Units status → Available
 - Active Order → PartiallyClosed